Advances and Challenges in Solar Flare Prediction: A Review: Data and Evaluation Metrics

-In the era before the widespread application of satellite technology, solar flare prediction research primarily relied on observational data from ground-based telescopes, which laid the foundation for early studies.
-For instance, Giovanelli (1939) \cite{giovanelli1939relations} investigated the statistical relationship between sunspot group characteristics and solar flares using data from multiple observatories, calibrated against the standard records of the Greenwich Observatory.
-The 35-cm Solar Magnetic Field Telescope (SMFT) \cite{Ai1986SolarMagneticTelescope} at the Huairou Solar Observing Station (HSOS) of the National Astronomical Observatories, Chinese Academy of Sciences, constructed in 1986, has accumulated nearly four solar cycles of vector magnetic field observations, providing the longest-running dataset of its kind worldwide and serving as the basis for numerous studies in solar flare prediction.
+In the era before the widespread application of satellite technology, solar flare prediction research primarily relied on observational data from ground-based observatories, which laid the foundation for early studies.
+For instance, Giovanelli (1939) investigated the statistical relationship between sunspot group characteristics and solar flares using data from multiple observatories, calibrated against the standard records of the Greenwich Observatory \cite{giovanelli1939relations}.
+The 35-cm Solar Magnetic Field Telescope (SMFT) at the Huairou Solar Observing Station (HSOS) of the National Astronomical Observatories, Chinese Academy of Sciences, constructed in 1986, has accumulated nearly four solar cycles of vector magnetic field observations, providing the longest-running dataset of its kind worldwide and serving as the basis for numerous studies in solar flare prediction \cite{Ai1986SolarMagneticTelescope}.
 Similarly, the Full-disk Solar Magnetism and Activity Telescope (SMAT), established at HSOS in 2005, has also accumulated a substantial volume of observational data \cite{2007Solar}.

-Ground-based observations have the advantage of providing early statistical information on solar activity, which first revealed its regularity and established a historical foundation and research framework for subsequent satellite-based studies.
-However, due to factors such as instrument aging, atmospheric seeing, and weather conditions, the use of ground-based data for flare prediction remains subject to certain limitations.
+Ground-based observations enabled the accumulation, at an early stage, of large volumes of observational data suitable for statistical analysis, which revealed regular patterns in solar activity and laid the foundation for subsequent satellite-based studies.
+However, due to atmospheric seeing, weather dependence, and interruptions caused by day–night cycles, the use of ground-based data for flare prediction remains subject to certain limitations.